-This blog post is the fourth, and final installment in our National Coming Out Day 2021 series: a personal coming out story authored by ISC Clinician, Sylvester Merritt.
+This blog post is the fourth, and final installment in our National Coming Out Day 2021.
 For more information and resources on National Coming Out Day, click here.

 “Even trees need to lean.”
 My great aunt Ida Mae’s words carried me through the darkest and most rewarding moments of my life.
 Those words mean more to me with each experience.
 And coming out as a Black gay man from the south nearly two decades ago, those words would give me strength in moments I did not believe I’d survive.